mikegcoleman/fed-summit-hol/docker-enterprise/README.md

 In the following steps we will update the `pets_web` service with a new image version.
 We will use a purposely broken image to simulate a bad deployment.

 1. Click on the `pets_web` service.
 On the Details page change the image to  `chrch/docker-pets:broken`.
-Make sure to click the green check so that the change is captured.
+Make sure to click the green check so that the change is captured. **DO NOT CLICK SAVE CHANGES**

 2. On the Scheduling page update the following values:
    - Update Parallelism `1`